Bucknalla/sigfox-hidnseek-tutorial/README.md

 <p align="center"><img src ="http://makers.sigfox.com/img/sigfox-logo-black.svg" width="300"></p>

-# Sigfox HidnSeek Tutorial
+# SIGFOX HidnSeek Tutorial
-This is a Sigfox tutorial for getting started with the [HidnSeek GPS Locator](https://www.hidnseek.fr/).
+This is a SIGFOX tutorial for getting started with the [HidnSeek GPS Locator](https://www.hidnseek.fr/).
 This is a device based upon the ATMega328p with features including:

 <p align="center"><img src ="https://raw.githubusercontent.com/Bucknalla/Sigfox-Hidnseek-Tutorial/master/Resources/images/hidnseek.png" width="300"></p>

 * GPS Locality
 * 3 Axis Accelerometer
 * Temperature and Pressure Sensors
 * [SIGFOX](https://sigfox.com) Enabled Module (TD 1207)
-* Arduino compatible
+* Arduino IDE Compatible

-Using the Sigfox network, the device can broadcast it's payload to the Sigfox Cloud, where it can be interpreted by a user's server allowing for both Uplink and Downlink messages to be sent.
+Using the SIGFOX network, the device can broadcast it's payload to the SIGFOX Cloud, where it can be interpreted by a user's server allowing for both Uplink and Downlink messages to be sent.
 As the network is currently undergoing global rollout, please check our [coverage map](http://www.sigfox.com/coverage) for details on availability in your region!

 ## Getting started
 This tutorial assumes that you are familiar with the Arduino IDE (https://www.arduino.cc/en/Main/Software) and are running at least version **1.6.4**.